GiLifshitz/Baby_sensor/README.md

 ## Software and Services
 - Arduino IDE: Software development environment used for writing and uploading code to the ESP32 boards.
 It includes libraries and tools for interfacing with hardware components.
-- ThingSpeak: A cloud-based platform for IoT data logging and visualization.
+- ThingSpeak: A cloud-based platform for data logging and visualization.
 Used to collect and display data from your sensors.
 Set up an account and configure your channel to integrate with your project.

 ## Instructions
 ### Setup

+#### Adjust ThingSpeak
+1. Create an account on Thingspeak.
+2. Set up a channel for data logging.
+3. Set up 3 fields in the channel:
+   - 1, for temperature
+   - 2, for humidity
+   - 3, for movement
+5. Note yourself the API keys and channel ID.

+#### Find ESP32 MAC Addresses
+1. One by one connect each unit to the computer.
+2. Open the Arduino IDE.
+3. Select the appropriate board (FreeBeetle-ESP32) from the Tools > Board menu.
+4. Select the correct port from the Tools > Port menu.
+5. Open the sketch file named MAC_Address.ino.
+6. copy and paste in Arduino IDE.
+7. Click the Upload button to upload the code to the ESP32.
+8. open the Serial Monitor from the Tools > Serial Monitor menu.
+9. Press the RST button on the ESP32 to reset the board.
+10. Copy the MAC address displayed in the Serial Monitor and Save it for later.

 #### Connecting ESP32 to Sensors
 - ESP32 Unit 1 (Bear):